 Trail Running Guide

-A Collection of the Best Trail Runs in the Chamonix Valley
+A Collection of the Best Trail Runs in Chamonix-Mont-Blanc

 Long considered the ultimate alpine climbing playground, Chamonix fills each summer with climbers looking to do everything from hard mixed climbs, long rock routes, classic mountaineering and of course the prize tick for many, Mont Blanc.
 The highest point in the Alps conveniently soars right from town.
 But with the massive popularity, and success, of the Ultra Trail du Mont Blanc (UTMB), now trail running’s biggest party, came a spotlight on the valley and surrounding mountains as a playground not just for climbers, but for trail runners.
 Times have changed.

-Our Chamonix Trail Running Guide's collection of runs will keep you on some of the best trails, with the most stunning views, and going in the right direction to best compliment the route.
+Our Chamonix-Mont-Blanc Trail Running Guide's collection of runs will keep you on some of the best trails, with the most stunning views, and going in the right direction to best compliment the route.
 If your time is limited, you’ll want to experience what Chamonix is famous for.
-These are the routes that'll keep you happy and planning to come back for more.
+These are the routes that'll keep you stoked and planning to come back for more.

 For visiting runners, there is one immediate issue to deal with; vertical, in massive quantities.
 It’s pretty common for visiting American runners to go through a break in period.
 Many of the classic runs we present have 1200 meter approaches just to get to the running.
 Be ready to grind and then still have enough in you for the run, and of course, the descent of it all.